Cemex to outsource jobs in biggest Mexican deal for IBM

 Gonzalez said Cemex was reviewing operations worldwide to spot the ones that could be sold entirely, but it is open to unloading minority stakes, too.
 He declined to comment on which operations were being reviewed.

-Cemex shares traded down 2.44 percent to 9.61 pesos on Monday afternoon, while its New York-traded stock slipped 2.95 percent to $7.23.
+Cemex shares traded down 2.44 percent at 9.61 pesos on Monday afternoon, while its New York-traded stock slipped 2.95 percent to $7.23.

-Reporting By Cyntia Barrera Diaz; Editing by Sofina Mirza-Reid, Tim Dobbyn and Andre Grenon
+Reporting By Cyntia Barrera Diaz; Editing by Sofina Mirza-Reid, Tim Dobbyn and Chris Gallagher